How To Get Started In Amateur Astronomy

 Some Telescope Shopping Suggestions

-For starters (and for optics you'll use for years) consider a quality pair
+(and for optics you'll use for years) consider a quality pair of binoculars.
+I

-of binoculars.
-I often use a pair of 15x70 binoculars, and can see most Messier
+often use a pair of 15x70 binoculars, and can see most Messier objects with

-objects with them, though you may want to start with a 7x50 pair.
-Binoculars
+them, though you may want to start with a 7x50 pair.
+Binoculars that magnify

-that magnify over 10 times cannot really be hand held, and must be on some
+over 10 times cannot really be hand held, and must be on some kind of stable

 With binoculars I can see all the Messier open clusters, several nebula, and